 Keely Cat-Wells is an Entrepreneur and Disability Activist dedicated to making social, systematic, and economic change.
-Keely is the Founder/CEO of C Talent, Zetta Studios, and Zetta Finance.
-Additionally, Keely sits on the d/Deaf & Disabled committee at Equity UK, and is an Advisory Board Member on Lady Gaga’s Born This Way Foundation.
+Keely is a Forbes 30 Under 30 Europe Entertainment 2021 honoree, an Aerie Change-Maker, sits on the d/Deaf & Disabled committee at Equity UK, and is an Advisory Board Member on Lady Gaga’s Born This Way Foundation.

-C Talent was awarded as a Red Backpack Fund Recipient, from Spanx by The Sara Blakely Foundation.
-Keely has also been named one of Aerie’s Top 20 Change-makers of 2020 which gained C Talent corporate sponsorship from American Eagle Outfitters.
-Under the banner of C Talent, Keely has hosted and been on panels highlighting Diversity and Inclusion for The Portland Film Festival, Comcast NBCUniversal Xfinity, India National Ability Summit, Toronto International Film Festival, Cannes Film Festival, and many more.
+C Talent was awarded as a Red Backpack Fund Recipient, from Spanx by The Sara Blakely Foundation and gained corporate sponsorship from American Eagle Outfitters.
+Under the banner of C Talent, Keely has spoken about Disability Inclusion for companies including Google, The Portland Film Festival, Comcast NBCUniversal Xfinity, India National Ability Summit, Toronto International Film Festival, and the Cannes Film Festival among others.
 In addition, Keely was the guest speaker at Virgin Media’s Ultraviolet event which celebrated the International Day of Persons with Disabilities.

 “I believe to change the world we have to learn to tell and listen to a new set of stories about the world that we want to create.
 We have to familiarize audiences with seeing people with Disabilities on their screen, authentically, and in a new light.
 Knowledge is power and the media is a global teacher whether we actively realize it when we are watching entertainment or not.”